heimrichhannot/contao-disqus-bundle/README.md

 Add the disqus comment system to your contao page.

 ## Features
-* News reader module to easily append disqus to your news articles
+* integrates into news article rendering
 * stand alone module to integrate whereever you want

 ## Usage